News

 1. Check your bonfire for prickly residents

-As the days get colder and the nights draw in, Hedgehogs will be looking for a cosy place to snuggle down and sleep away the coming winter – and to unsuspecting hogs, your bonfire pile might seem like the perfect place.
+As the days get colder and the nights draw in, Hedgehogs will be looking for a cosy place to snuggle down for the coming winter.
+Sadly, to unsuspecting hogs, your bonfire pile might seem like the perfect 5-star hog-tel.
 Every year, wildlife rehabilitation centres care for Hedgehogs that have been rescued from the flames of bonfires, but many aren’t so lucky.

 The good news is that it’s really simple to keep house-hunting Hedgehogs safe while still enjoying the warming glow of a fire this Bonfire Night.
 If you can, wait until the big day to build your bonfire so that Hedgehogs, and other wildlife like frogs and toads, don’t have time to move in before you light it.

-If you’ve already built your bonfire, the safest way to check for any prickly residents is to move the material to a new patch of open ground, away from hedges, trees and other vegetation.
-If that’s not possible, don’t worry – you can carefully lift up sections of the pile using a broom handle and have a peek instead.
+If you’ve already built your bonfire, the safest way to check for any prickly residents is to move the material to a new patch of open ground.
+Preferably, this should be away from hedges, trees and other vegetation.
+If that’s not possible, don’t worry - you can carefully lift up sections of the pile using a broom handle and have a peek instead.
 Just remember not to use the pointy end of a fork or spade!

 If you do come across a Hedgehog sheltering inside, use a pair of thick gloves to gently pick it up and relocate it to a safe, quiet area well away from the bonfire site.
-Even better, you could provide a ready-made Hedgehog house, like the ones on the RSPB shop, or build your own by following our handy guide
+You could provide a ready-made Hedgehog house, like the ones on the RSPB shop, or build your own by following our handy guide.

-When the time comes to light your bonfire, it’s best to start from one side, rather than the middle, to give any wildlife you might have missed time to escape.
+When the time comes to light your bonfire, it’s best to start from one side rather than the middle.
+This gives any wildlife you might have missed time to escape.

 2. Keep wildlife in mind when setting of fireworks